chlebik/rhcsa-practice-questions/questions/001_restore_root_password.md

 * Type ***exit*** twice (with pressing ENTER after each one)
 * Now You can log into the system using new password

+### Additional comment:

+It is possible to edit startup parameters of the kernel from the command line and make it persistent.
+Just edit **/etc/default/grub** file and after that make sure to run ***grub2-mkconfig > /boot/grub2/grub.cfg*** in order to apply the changes.